open/close all folders

 - This was revealed to be the back story of Regina and Jefferson in Once Upon a Time.
 In "Hat Trick", Jefferson was an innocent friend of Regina who trapped him in Wonderland and separated him from his daughter Grace.
 In "The Doctor", Regina is an innocent girl that Jefferson hurts for personal gain, many years before his daughter was born, to make her believe that she couldn't save her True Love Daniel when they could have.
 Jefferson's tragic back story was a result of Laser-Guided Karma.

 - The play Pacific Overtures has two friends, one a samurai and the other a peasant with knowledge of the West, who wind up exchanging places.
 The samurai is made an ambassador of sorts with the foreign powers as Japan is forcibly opened to trade, and he becomes increasingly westernized in his dress and actions.
-Meanwhile the peasant, angry at the way Western powers are exploiting Japan, is promoted to the samurai class and becomes a hardcore anti-West reactionary.
+Meanwhile the peasant, angry at the way Western powers are exploiting Japan, becomes a hardcore anti-West reactionary after being promoted to the samurai class.
 Tragedy ensues.

-- Macbeth Initially, Macbeth shows more scruples/hesitancy to kill Duncan than does his wife, and she pushes him into doing it.
-Afterward, however, while Lady Macbeth goes increasingly mad from guilt, Macbeth's reaction to guilt is to seemingly lose all emotion and scrupple and he far surpass his wife in villainy.
+- Macbeth: Initially, Macbeth shows more scruples/hesitancy to kill Duncan than does his wife, and she pushes him into doing it.
+Afterward, however, while Lady Macbeth goes increasingly mad from guilt, Macbeth's reaction to guilt is to seemingly lose all emotion and scruple and he far surpass his wife in villainy.